SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 - The **Conditions** page displays a table with the defined conditions and the result and settings.
 - The **Monitors** page displays three tables, for the Parameter Value, Element Alarm, and View Alarm Monitors.

+The connector supports importing CSV files that are exported with the build in export table function in DataMiner.
+For the Parameter Value Monitors table, the export file has to contains the hidden columns as well.

 ### Condition Syntax

 Every comparison has to be started and closed with `< >`.